robusta-dev/holmesgpt/README.md

 holmes investigate jira --jira-url https://<PLACEDHOLDER>.atlassian.net --jira-username <PLACEHOLDER_EMAIL> --jira-api-key <PLACEHOLDER_API_KEY>
 ```

+TODO: image

 **GitHub:**

 ```bash
 holmes investigate github --github-url https://<PLACEHOLDER> --github-owner <PLACEHOLDER_OWNER_NAME> --github-repository <PLACEHOLDER_GITHUB_REPOSITORY> --github-pat <PLACEHOLDER_GITHUB_PAT>
 ```

 </details>

 <details>
-<summary>Proactively check application rollouts for problems</summary>
+<summary>Check application rollouts for problems</summary>

-You can reduce the risk of application updates by using AI to check the new software version for problems a few minutes after it is deployed.
+Reduce the risk of application updates by running a scan 5 minutes after a deploy.

-This is typically setup with CI/CD, but we'll start with a local example:
+This is typically setup with CI/CD, but lets start with a local example:

 ```bash
 # TODO: deploy a new software version
 holmes ask "I just deployed the ....
 Is it healthy?
 Are there any degredations compared to the previous version?
 Check XYZ"
 ```

-Now send the results from HolmesGPT to Slack not CLI:
+You can send results to a Slack channel:

 ```bash
 TODO
 ```

-Here is an example of running HolmesGPT inside a GitHub action where you deploy a new version:
+This can be run from CI/CD on every deploy.
+For example, in GitHub actions:
 ```bash
 TODO
 ```